-Let's play the Fraternity card in Europe is a project implemented in France, Spain, Poland and Croatia within the Erasmus+ programme.
+Let's play the Fraternity card in Europe is a project implemented in France, Spain, Poland, Croatia, Italy and Slovenia within the Erasmus+ programme.
 It was originally designed in 2002 in France by the La ligue de L'ensignement and has since been conducted every year in France as an educational response to growing negative social trends including racism and exclusion.
 The project emphasizes the importance of coexistence of various ideas, religions, races, status groups etc. through an simple activity of sending messages of solidarity from school students to random people in their communities, resembling the idea of a 'message in a bottle'.
 Students are trained in critical thinking and photo analyses prior to writing their messages of solidarity.
 With their teachers they cover topics of discrimination, migration, poverty, volunteering etc. Recipients of the postcards are invited to share their response to the coordinating organizations - La ligue de L'ensignement in France, Centre for Peace Studies in Croatia, Foundacion Cives in Spain and Fundacja Szkoła z Klasą in Poland.
 In school year 2017/2018 approximately 150 000 pupils will participate in the project and send their postcards.

 The basic idea – working on global issues with students and sending postcards with messages of solidarity to their local communities.